KimbaWLion/DiscordBaseballBot/README.md

 * BaseballConsumer/MainEntryBot.py
   * Run this to run the bot.
 Want to move it to the DiscordPoster directory, but need to be able to import BaseballConsumer.py.
 I don't know how to import across directories in Python
 * BaseballConsumer/BaseballConsumer.py
+  * @Deprecated
+* BaseballConsumer/BaseballConsumerV2.py
   * The controller for checking if there is a game event update.
-It finds the URL for the game on gameday, then calls  	game_events_parser.py to parse the data from gd2.mlb.com.
-If there is an update, it posts it to discord and logs the event.
+It calls MLBStatsAPI, and if there is an update, it posts it to discord and logs the event.
 * BaseballConsumer/game_events_parser.py
-  * Parses the game events (atbats and actions) from gd2.mlb.com/.../game_events.json
+  * @Deprecated
 * BaseballConsumer/linescore_parser.py
-  * Parses the linescore (team name/runs/hits/errors) from gd2.mlb.com/.../linescore.json
+  * @Deprecated
 * BaseballConsumer/timecheck.py
-  * Not used, but supposed to be used to determine when a day ends to change the URL searched for.
+  * @Deprecated

 # Changelog
+* 3-6-21
+  * Bot is now updated to version 2.0, using new MLB stats API
+  * Updated README to be correct
 * 5-15-19
   * Bot now states that it is catching up if it is behind in the game
   * Fixed Grand slam emotes